anijitsahu/ethereum-react-simple-tic-tac-toe-dapp/README.md

 2. Navigate inside the directory by `cd truffle-react-simple-tic-tac-toe-dapp`
 3. Install all the necessary dependecies by using `npm install`
 4. Generate the build by `npm run dev` <br/>
-5. Open another `Command Prompt` and Run it as Administrator (in Windows)  and navigate to the same directory `react-app-simple-chat-app`
+5. Open another `Command Prompt` and Run it as Administrator (in Windows)  and navigate to the same directory `truffle-react-simple-tic-tac-toe-dapp`
 6. In the second Command prompt, run the *Truffle Development network* by `truffle develop`
 7. In the second Command prompt, deploy the blockchain by `truffle migrate`
 8. Now in a Web browser navigate to `http://localhost:8081` and enjoy the TicTacToe game